apiato/apiato/docs/_docs/miscellaneous/contribution.md

 If your PR contains a major change or a braking change, or new Container than it must be sent to the `master` branch.
 And if your PR fixes a bug, then it should be sent to the latest release branch.

+> If you would like to always contribute to Apiato, it's better to use the master branche instead of the latest release branch, to always have the latest features and updates.

 <a name="Proposing-Feature"></a>
 ### Proposing Feature